Depanshu-Sani/SICKLE/README.md

 ## Benchmarked Results
 <img src="img/4.png" width=70% />

 Results for the benchmarking tasks.
 Single-image experiments are denoted with SI in parenthesis.
 The results are reported using the same benchmarking model (U-Net 3D for time-series and U-Net 2D for single image) for a fair comparison.
-RS denotes the experiment when using Regional Standards to create the time-series input, whereas AS denotes the one using Actual Season.
+RS denotes the experiment when using Regional Standards to create the time-series input, whereas AS denotes the one using Actual Season. **_The results presented in the paper are on the test set.
+We are withholding the test set for now but have shared the evaluation scripts used for the test set so that the evaluation can be performed on the validation set._**

 ## SICKLE Dataset download